 Analysis of results and challenges: Staff are charged with preparing advisory opinions within seven days of receiving a request for formal guidance.
 Providing thorough timely responses to advisory opinion requests within the mandated timeline will always be a challenge.
 Single straightforward questions require less time than multi-tiered, complex questions which require in-depth research and department of law review.
-The agency has seen a general decline in requests since 2012, which may be attributable to its education and outreach efforts.
-2020 data is through the end of FY20 (June 30).
+The agency is seeing a general incline in requests related to new provisions of Ballot Measure 2 enacted in February 2021, and expects more as the 2022 election approaches.
+2021 data is through the end of F20Y21 (June 30).

 |A2: Core Service - Enforce the disclosure laws by tracking required reports, assessing civil penalties, and complaint investigation.|

 Target #1: Notify delinquent filers, assess civil penalties for late-filed reports; assist filers through appeal process.